Rome’s Trevi Fountain: Facts, curiosities and tips for visiting the Trevi Fountain, Rome.

 The closest metro is Barberini

-The fountain is a city landmark and, as such, free to visit.
-It is one of those monuments that make Rome special.
+The fountain is a city landmark and one of those monuments that make Rome special.

 You take a stroll around the city center and suddenly, you find yourself in front of it, its presence only heralded by the sound of its cascading water!